PetarSimonovic/bank/README.md

 13/01/2012 || 2000.00 || || 3000.00
 10/01/2012 || 1000.00 || || 1000.00
 ```

+### Instructions and functions

+**deposit("DD/MM/YYYY", XXXX.XX)**

+- to make a deposit provide a date in a string format and a monetary amount, including decimals but not including the currency.

+**withdrawal("DD/MM/YYYY", XXXX.XX)**

+- to make a withdrawal provide a date in a string format and a monetary amount, including decimals but not including the currency.

+**printStatement**

+- printStatement will print out a list of transactions in reverse-date order (ie starting with the most recent).

 ### Structure and Design

 1. **Account** array: